RuloVH7/netflixProject/README.md

 Dive into the captivating world of Netflix with this data exploratory analysis.
 Using a curated Netflix dataset.
 From genres to ratings, we'll visualize some insights with Python before presenting an interactive Power BI dashboard for a comprehensive viewing experience.

-Open the .ipynb file to explore it.
+📝 Open the .ipynb file to explore the process.
+📊 Open the .pbix file to explore the dashboard.

 ## 📉 Dataset